Braided Hair and a Hanbok: Korean Traditional Clothing and Style

 Hairstyle

-Males and females worn their hair long, in a braided ponytail.
+Males and females wore their hair long, in a braided ponytail.
 This lasted until marriage.
 After marriage, a man’s hair would be worn in a topknot 상투, or “sangtu” at the top of their head (seen below).
 Women would wear their hair in a ball just above the nape of their neck.
 In Janggeum’s Dream, there are two styles of hair worn up, one with the hair braided and worn in a circle around the top and back of ones head.
 I do not know what the difference between the two is.

 Both styles are seen in the screenshot just above, and those hair styles as well as the unmarried style are seen in other screenshots on this page, especially the one with the crowd of commoners.
 It makes it easy to recognize who’s married and who isn’t, doesn’t it?